 AUDAC Touch 2: the unified control hub

-AUDAC Touch 2 is a free app for iOS, Android, Windows and Linux that turns any device into a control panel for the entire audio system.
+AUDAC Touch 2 is a free app for iOS, Android, Windows and Linux that turns any smartphone, tablet or computer into a control panel for the entire audio system.
 The app automatically discovers all AUDAC devices on the network and lets you manage them through customizable dashboards.

 What you can do with AUDAC Touch 2